Nick Senzel Player Props: Reds vs. Phillies

 Phillies Pitching Rankings (2022)

+- The Phillies pitching staff was eighth in MLB last season with a collective nine strikeouts per nine innings.

-- The Phillies had the 17th-ranked team ERA among all MLB pitching staffs (3.97).
+- The Phillies had a 3.97 team ERA that ranked 17th among all MLB pitching staffs.

 - The Phillies surrendered the fifth-fewest home runs in baseball (150 total, 0.9 per game).

-- Falter (0-1) makes the start for the Phillies, his third of the season.
+- Walker (0-1) gets the starting nod for the Phillies, his third this season.

-- The left-hander last pitched on Saturday against the Cincinnati Reds, when he tossed five innings, allowing one earned run while giving up four hits.
+- In his most recent time out on Sunday, the righty tossed 4 2/3 innings against the Cincinnati Reds, giving up two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.